Feminist science fiction: First-wave feminism (suffrage)

 Women writers involved in the utopian literature movement of the late nineteenth and early twentieth centuries could be considered the first feminist SF authors.
 Their texts, emerging during the first-wave feminist movement, often addressed issues of sexism through imagining different worlds that challenged gender expectations.
 In 1881, Mizora: A Prophecy described a women-only world with technological innovations such as parthenogenesis, videophones, and artificial meat.

 It was closely followed by other feminist utopian works, such as Elizabeth Burgoyne Corbett's New Amazonia: A Foretaste of the Future (1889).
 In 1892, poet and abolitionist Frances Harper published Iola Leroy, one of the first novels by an African American woman.
 Set during the antebellum South, it follows the life of a mixed race woman with mostly white ancestry and records the hopes of many African Americans for social equality—of race and gender—during Reconstruction.
 Unveiling a Parallel (1893) features a male protagonist who takes an "aeroplane" to Mars, visiting two different "Marsian" societies; in both, there is equality between men and women.
 In one, Paleveria, women have adopted the negative characteristics of men; in Caskia, the other, gender equality "has made both sexes kind, loving, and generous."
 Two American Populists, A.O.
 Grigsby and Mary P. Lowe, published NEQUA or The Problem of the Ages (1900), which explores issues of gender norms and posited structural inequality.
 This recently rediscovered novel displays familiar feminist SF conventions: a heroine narrator who masquerades as a man, the exploration of sexist mores, and the description of a future hollow earth society (like Mizora) where women are equal.

-The Sultana's Dream (1905), by Bengali Muslim feminist Rokeya Sakhawat Hussain, engages with the limited role of women in colonial India.
-Through depicting a gender-reversed purdah in an alternate technologically futuristic world, Rokeya Sakhawat Hussain,'s book has been described as illustrating the potential for cultural insights through role reversals early on in the subgenre's formation.
+Sultana's Dream (1905), by Rokeya Sakhawat Hussain, a Bengali writer and Muslim feminist, engages with the limited role of women in colonial India.
+Through depicting a gender-reversed purdah in an alternate technologically futuristic world, Rokeya Sakhawat Hussain's book has been described as illustrating the potential for cultural insights through role reversals early on in the subgenre's formation.

 In the utopian novel Beatrice the Sixteenth (1909), transgender writer Irene Clyde creates a world where gender is no longer recognized and the story itself is told without the use of gendered nouns.
 Along these same lines, Charlotte Perkins Gilman explores and critiques the expectations of women and men by creating a single-sex world in Herland (1915), possibly the most well-known of the early feminist SF and utopian novels.

-Among the francophones, Renée Marie Gouraud dʻAblancourt published in 1909 Vega la magicienne, depicting L'Oiselle, a winged superheroine and the first of the francophone superhero series.
+In 1909, the French author Renée Marie Gouraud d'Ablancourt published Vega la magicienne, depicting L'Oiselle, a winged superheroine and the first Francophone superhero series.

 Rhoda Broughton is also one of a number of 19th-century women writing in the successful science fiction genre.

 Rosa Rosà (Edith von Haynau) wrote the first Italian feminist science fiction with Una donna con tre anime in 1918.